What is Cultural Shock and How to Avoid It?

 3. Acceptance Stage

-You will understand that settling in a foreign would take some time and effort.
+You will understand that settling into a foreign country would take some time and effort.
 You will start adjusting to the cultural norms and mannerisms of that place.
-You would start accepting unfamiliar faces and you will try to establish yourself in the new environment.
+You would start accepting unfamiliar faces, and you would try to establish yourself in the new environment.

 4. Adaptation stage